Kyler-C1/IC_Lab/Usage.md

 Included in this directory is a document entitled 'DashboardReport.doxc' which is a report generated by Simulink and includes an excruciating amount of detail about the design.
-The level of detail the generated report covers is likely unneccesary and I sincerely hope that you never need to dig into this document however should you need to it exists.
+The level of detail the generated report covers is likely unnecesary and I sincerely hope that you never need to dig into this document however should you need to it exists.